 Although the Caribbean has pretty much become an all-year-round tourist and romantic destination, the peak winter travel season doesn't start until December.
 Late October through November is the shoulder season that begins as the hurricane season is ending and continues until the beginning of December.
 This short, but quieter period, is a good time to travel to the Caribbean.

-Although average temperatures in most of the Caribbean range from 77 F to 87 F during November, the weather in Bermuda is cooler and also somewhat variable given its more northern location.
-Daily average temperatures in Nassau range from 70 F to 81 F. The Caribbean hurricane season officially ends on Nov.
+Although average temperatures in most of the Caribbean range from 77 to 87-degrees during November, the weather in Bermuda is cooler and also somewhat variable given its more northern location.
+Daily average temperatures in Nassau range from 70 to 81-degrees.
+The Caribbean hurricane season officially ends on Nov.
 30, but storms tend to be less likely to hit at this time of year.
 The weather has usually cleared up by November, but there is always a chance of some residual rainfall.

 November visitors enjoy shoulder-season prices, uncrowded resorts and beaches, and generally great weather.
 This is also typically a good time for airfare deals.
 Renting a villa in the Caribbean has become a popular option for families to gather for Thanksgiving celebrations, and cruise lines also offer special Thanksgiving cruises.
 In U.S. territories like Puerto Rico and the U.S. Virgin Islands, you're likely to find turkey on the menu, at least at some of the resorts that cater to Americans.
 Keep an eye out for November deals in other Caribbean spots; many resorts offer specific Thanksgiving packages that often include harvest festivities.

 What to Wear and What to Pack

 When packing for the Caribbean in November, remember to bring a jacket or sweatshirt for the cooler November evenings.
 Lightweight clothing and beachwear are perfect for daytime.
 And with hurricane season not officially over, it's a good idea to pack a rain jacket.
-For going to finer restaurants and clubs, bring dressier resort wear.
-Don't forget sunscreen—November in the Caribbean is still like summer up north.
+When going to finer restaurants and clubs, bring dressier resort wear.
+Don't forget sunscreen, November in the Caribbean is still like summer up north.